Discover Montenegro on a day trip to Kotor from Dubrovnik

 Parking in Kotor

 There are several parking options near the old town.
-We left our car at the first one we saw which was the one at Dobrota, near the water.
-It’s an outdoor parking lot, quite big, and costs 3eur/h.
-They don’t accept cards.
+We left our car at the first one we saw, which was the one at Dobrota, near the water.
+It’s an outdoor parking lot, quite big, and it costs 3eur/h.
+They don’t accept cards!

 We later saw that there were a few bad reviews on Google for this parking lot, but we didn’t encounter any problems.